ibm-cloud-docs/assistant/deploy-web-chat.md

     IBM provides an application that you can install in your Zendesk Chat domain.
 When a customer asks to speak to a person, your assistant will share a chat summary for the transferred conversation with the Zendesk agent by using this private app.

-    - Download the private application from the Zendesk Chat setup page in {{site.data.keyword.conversationshort}}.
+    - Download the Watson Assistant Zendesk application from the Zendesk Chat setup page in {{site.data.keyword.conversationshort}}.

-    - Copy the credentials that are generated for you in the **Private app credentials** field.
+    - Copy the credentials that are generated for you in the **Watson Assistant Zendesk app credentials** field.
 You will need them in a later step.

-    - Log in to Zendesk with a user ID that has Administrative privileges.
+    - Log in to Zendesk with a user ID that has administrative privileges.

-    - Install the private application to your Zendesk Chat subdomain as a new private app.
+    - Install the Watson Assistant Zendesk app to your Zendesk Chat subdomain as a new private app.

       - From the Chat dashboard navigation pane, expand *Settings*, and then click *Account*
       - Open the *Apps* tab.
       - Click *Upload private app*, and then browse for the application file that you downloaded earlier.
-      - When credentials are requested, paste the private app credentials that you copied earlier.
+      - When credentials are requested, paste the Watson Assistant Zendesk app credentials that you copied earlier.

       ![Screen capture of the Zendesk Account page where you can upload a private app.](images/zd-upload-app.png)